Dental Client Care Procedures & Forms

 What if my dental insurance does not cover a dental procedure?

-We will always do our best to provide you with prices and estimates, you are responsible to know what your dental insurance covers.
-If you are not sure, we can do our best to help you.
+We will always do our best to provide you with prices and estimates.
+You are responsible for knowing what your dental insurance covers.
+If you are not sure, we will do our best to help you.

 Do you charge a cancellation fee if I cancel my dentist appointment?

 We understand that schedules change and unforeseen circumstances arise, but we ask that you provide us with 48hrs notice if you must cancel or reschedule your dental appointment.
 A fee may be charged if no notice or reason is provided for a missed appointment.

 After a dental filling: You can expect to be numb for an hour or so after a filling.
 You may experience some soreness in the area of injection.
 It is recommended that you do not chew until the numbing has worn off to avoid biting yourself.
 It is normal to experience some sensitivity to hot and cold food on the area we’ve worked on, as long as those symptoms are getting better with time.
 If you feel pain or discomfort when you chew on the recently restored tooth, it could just mean that you need a slight adjustment.
 Call the office, it only takes a few minutes.

 After a teeth cleaning: You can expect some sensitivity to hot and cold after a deep cleaning.
 When we remove calculus and restore your gums back to health, often more root is showing which can lead to temporary sensitivity.
 We recommend using a toothpaste for sensitive teeth.
 The situation will get better with time.

 After a dental extraction: You can expect to be numb for a few hours after an extraction.
 Bleeding, some swelling and discomfort are normal.
 The doctor will review with you what to expect after your dental procedure and prescribe medication if necessary.
 If you are unsure about a symptom you have, call our office.